basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 ## Data Types and Context

-When performing normal key/value updates in Riak, you're advised to use [[vector clocks]], which enable Riak to make intelligent decisions behind the scenes about which objects should be considered more causally recent.
+When performing normal key/value updates in Riak, we advise that you use [[vector clocks]], which enable Riak to make intelligent decisions behind the scenes about which objects should be considered more causally recent.
 In some of the examples above, you saw references to **context** metadata included with each Data Type stored in Riak.

-Data Type contexts are similar to vector clocks in that they are opaque (i.e. not readable by humans) and also perform a similar function to that of vector clocks, i.e. they inform Riak which version of the Data Type a client is attempting to modify.
-This information is often essential to Riak when making decisions about convergence.
+Data Type contexts are similar to [[vector clocks]] in that they are opaque (i.e. not readable by humans) and also perform a similar function to that of vector clocks, i.e. they inform Riak which version of the Data Type a client is attempting to modify.
+This information is required by Riak when making decisions about convergence.

 In the example below, we'll fetch the context from the user data map we created for Ahmed: